Differences Between SMS and MMS Messaging

 Advantage of SMS over MMS

 SMS messaging may not have the capability to provide the things that MMS messaging does such as GIFs, but SMS has several strong qualities that make it the way you want to go as a company looking to expand your text marketing.
-The obvious starting point is the price.
+The obvious starting point is the pricing.
 Being able to save money and still produce quality messaging that gets the consumer all of the information they need is key.

 Another great advantage is that with SMS messaging, you are able to access anyone with a cellphone, as opposed to those who only have MMS capable devices.
 SMS is the only technology that can connect through every telephone in the world as a whole.
 MMS, on the other hand, does not have that capability.